About

 Students who choose the ASL Studies major are required to complete service-learning experiences in the Deaf community and will learn of the value in gaining citizenship into the community of people who use ASL as their primary language.
 These service-learning components also bring to light social justice issues that impact the community.

-See our section on Careers to explore how an ASL Studies major can enhance your vocational path.
+See our section on careers to explore how an ASL Studies major can enhance your vocational path.

-American Sign Language Studies Academic Catalog Requirements
+American Sign Language Studies Minor

 Students who decide to add an ASL Studies minor onto their primary field of study will develop an understanding of the Deaf community, lending itself to future collaborations and expanded job opportunities as an ally to this cultural-linguistic group.
-ASL minor courses enrich a student’s language and cultural competencies which will enhance a future career.
-An ASL Studies minor will not be sufficient for fluency in the language, however it will provide a foundation of language, culture and social justice skill sets.
+ASL minor courses enrich a student’s language and cultural competencies, which will enhance a future career.
+An ASL Studies minor will not be sufficient for fluency in the language, but it will provide a foundation of language, culture and social justice skill sets.
 Combined with the right major, this addition can enhance any resume.

 ASL World Language Teacher Certification